diagnostics

 Fundamental techniques

-Low-frequency signals are evaluated in the temporal space, while high-frequency temporal signals capture rich details of the ongoing phenomena, enabling advanced spectral and statistical analysis for maximum information content.
+Low-frequency signals can be evaluated in the temporal space, while high-frequency temporal signals capture rich details of the ongoing phenomena, enabling advanced spectral and statistical analysis for maximum information content.

 For spectral analysis, FFT is the classical tool.
 However, combustion noise complies better with multiresolution techniques since the low-frequency peaks are well-localized, while the temporal evolution of the broadband roar is also critical.
 Therefore, wavelet transform comes in handy – at an increased computational cost.